Stela Cole: 2021 - 2023: American Song Contest & Signing to Ultra Records post EP

-2024 to present: Exiting label deal and Debut LP 'I Die Where You Begin'
+2024 to present: Exiting label deal and Debut Album: I Die Where You Begin

 Cole used 2023 to split with her previous label and reclaimed her place as an independent musician via indie distribution service Amuse, in which she started rolling out her debut album.
 Cole cites Fleetwood Mac, The Mama’s and Papa’s, Tame Impala, The Eagles, Arctic Monkeys and more as inspirations for this new musical era.
 Cole describes this new era in her music as "more than a musical evolution, a rebirth."

-Cole began this new musical journey via the release of debut single 'Die Hard' She then continued to release singles 'Midnight Killer, Blood Orange Wine, Feel It Again, Candyland, all of which later appeared on a prequel EP of the album 'IDWYB: The Prequel, with new accompanying single 'Now or Nevermind Following the EP, Cole released further singles Blue Moon, God Loves You & Stereoqueen.
+Cole began this new musical journey via the release of a new single, "Die Hard" She then continued to release singles "Midnight Killer", "Blood Orange Wine", "Feel It Again", and "Candyland", all of which later appeared on a prequel EP of the album IDWYB: The Prequel, with new accompanying single "Now or Nevermind" Following the EP, Cole released further singles "Blue Moon", "God Loves You & Stereoqueen".

-Following this, Cole announced the album title 'I Die Where You Begin', accompanied by the full tracklist via social platforms and a pre-release page on streaming service Spotify, for release on 14th March 2025.
+Following this, Cole announced the album title I Die Where You Begin, accompanied by the full tracklist via social platforms and a pre-release page on streaming service Spotify, for release on 18th April 2025.
 Vinyl variants were also announced for pre-order during this time.
-The vinyl also features the tracks Famous Last Words, Exit Wounds & Rose Colored Lover which are not on the digital streaming variant.
-Upon the album's eventual release, Cole released the music video for the track 'Loverspell' off the project.
+The vinyl also features the tracks "Famous Last Words", "Exit Wounds" and "Rose Colored Lover", which were originally on the digital streaming variant.
+Upon the album's eventual release, Cole released the music video for the track "Loverspell" off the project.